 - Mosquito repellent (especially for later in the afternoon)

 - If bringing you own camera, please ensure that you have enough batteries to last for the duration of the workshop – adequate power supply can often be problematic and/or non-existent

 - Please bear in mind that The Gambia is a predominantly Muslim country.
 Therefore, please respect their customs – i.e. refrain from wearing short shorts (men and women!), mini-skirts, bikini tops, or going about bare-chested (men!).

-You may also like to check out the work from previous Photos Tell Stories students work
+You may also like to check out the work from a previous workshop in The Gambia: Photos Tell Stories students work

 If you have any further questions about the above information, please contact email@example.com